 Assistant to Director, Hospitality, Logistics

-We are honored to have two amazing WWII historians to head up our Authentic Attire contest!
-Celia’s pin up photography is cinematic and so incredibly historically accurate–check it out here: Nightlight Digital.
+We are honored to have the incredibly talented Celia Morrissey heading up the pin up contest and on our judging panel for the 1940’s Ball:) Her pin up photography is cinematic and so incredibly historically accurate–check it out here: Vintage Beauty Photography.
 From Celia: “I love the wholesome fun that the 1940s ball offers its attendees.
 There are so few opportunities to truly dress up and be glamorous these days, and I love seeing all the lovely clothing and outfits people wear.
 The best people watching in town— I find it so enjoyable because people are clearly enjoying wearing beautiful and classy clothing and it changes how they behave, in the best way.
 The Pin-Up Contest is always a blast.
 The hard work the contestants put into their wardrobe and ensembles is evident and seeing the “girls next door” all glammed up exemplifies what I tell all my clients— that everyone is beautiful, and this look flatters everyone.
 I think it’s a wonderful opportunity to build confidence and a following for aspiring pin-up models, and I look forward each year to the contest, the dancing, the music, and the people!

 WWII Re-enactor and Host